BA (Hons) Games Art

 What if things don't go well?

-There may instances whereby the portfolio review highlights an applicant isn’t suited to the course.
+There may instances whereby the portfolio review highlights that this isn't the course for you.
+Examples of when this might happen include:

-• When their passion lies elsewhere – making artwork for themselves (not clients/to a set brief), making comic books, storyboarding, focusing on animation, etc
+• When your passion lies elsewhere – making artwork for you (not clients/to a set brief), making comic books, storyboarding, focusing on animation etc.

-• When they do not wish to use 3D
+• When you do not wish to use 3D

-• When they have no interest in games, films, or TV entertainment
+• When you have no interest in games, films, or TV entertainment

-• When they do not draw on a regular basis
+• When you do not draw on a regular basis

-• When their drawings are immature/unlikely to meet Level 4 criteria within the year
+• When your drawings are unlikely to meet Level 4 criteria within the year

 What do we suggest happens next?

-Typically, where an applicant’s portfolio isn’t suited to their chosen, it may be suited to something else.
+Typically, where an applicant’s portfolio isn’t suited to their chosen course, it may be suited to one of our other courses.
+The table below explains why we may choose to offer you an alternative course.

 Suggest Alternative courses…